How Do Travel Agents Make Money?

 Unlike other travel components, airlines typically do not offer commissions to

-ticketing services.
-This fee covers the agent's time and expertise in finding
+advisors on airfares.
+Therefore, advisors may charge a nominal fee for their ticketing services.
+This fee covers the advisor's time and expertise in finding

 the best flights and managing the booking process.
 International travel, which